Nashville Murder Defense Lawyer

 When you come to us, we will investigate the facts of your case and start obtaining evidence in your favor.
-We will also protect your rights throughout the case, from the initial arrest to the trial and appeal stages.
+If evidence against you was obtained through illegal seizures or in violation of your rights, a murder defense lawyer will fight to have it thrown out.
+Our legal team will also protect your rights throughout the case.

 Killing another person is a crime.
-The law recognizes different forms of killing, with murder being the most serious offense and manslaughter having lesser consequences.
+The law recognizes different forms of homicide, with murder being the most serious offense and manslaughter having lesser consequences.

 The different types of murders as recognized by Tennessee law are outlined below: